57 Spectacular Plastic Egg Craft Ideas

 Have you ever noticed that the plastic eggs that we buy at Easter time seem to multiply, substantially, from one year to the next?
-After a couple of years, were thinking of making plastic egg crafts with all the extras.
+After a couple of years, we're thinking of making plastic egg crafts with all the extras.
 The plastic eggs come in a huge variety of colors and sizes, and can be decoupaged, painted over or glued to, and transformed into a nice decorator item.
-I think that Ive found a nice variety of items made using the plastic eggs.

 For the tutorial to make the gorgeous, scrap happy eggs shown above, go to Family Circle.